rahulkrishy/CPT_C/README.md

 ### C_Tasks:

-This folder contains hands-on C programming tasks.
+This folder contains project-based tasks designed to apply and reinforce key concepts in C programming.

-- `Calculator`
-- `ContactListManagementSystem`
-- `NumberGuessingGame`

 ---